woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

   postgres=#

-Note how the terminal reports the SSL status of the connection.

-Data Encryption
+Data encryption
 ~~~~~~~~~~~~~~~

+..
+ToDo:: couldn't find this file

-The pgcrypto_ module has a huge range of encryption options, so we will only demonstrate the simplest use case: encrypting a column of data using a symmetric cipher.
+There are many encryption options available with the pgcrypto_ module.
+One of the simplest examples is encrypting a column of data using a symmetric cipher.
+To set this up, complete the following steps:

- * First, enable pgcrypto by loading the contrib SQL file, either in PgAdmin or psql.
+ 1. Enable pgcrypto by loading the :file:`pgcrypto.sql` file, either using pgAdmin or psql.

    ::

-      pgsql/8.4/share/postgresql/contrib/pgcrypto.sql
+      pgsql/9.1/share/postgresql/contrib/pgcrypto.sql

- * Then, test the encryption function.
+ 2. Test the encryption function.

    .. code-block:: sql

       -- encrypt a string using blowfish (bf)
       SELECT encrypt('this is a test phrase', 'mykey', 'bf');

- * And make sure it's reversible too!
+ 3. Ensure the encryption is reversible.

    .. code-block:: sql